Code-Institute-Submissions/BrewPunk-CI/README.md

 - Main Text Written by Dermot Murphy
 - Punk API for Generating endpoints based on DIY DOG data
 - Google Fonts for font styles; https://fonts.google.com/
+- Materialize CSS Framework
 - W3schools.com: for code used on contact form page and implementation if necessary.[W3Schools](https://www.w3schools.com/)

 ### Media
-- The photos used in this site were obtained  [Unsplash](https://unsplash.com/)
+- The photos used in this site were obtained  [Unsplash](https://unsplash.com/) + [DIY DOG](https://www.brewdog.com/uk/community/diy-dog)
-- Main Images on Recipe Cards taken from PunkAPI
+- Main Images on Recipe Cards taken from PunkAPI.

 ### Acknowledgements